See the city different

-Named after Vice Admiral Arthur Dalrymple Fanshawe, who visited New Zealand in 1903 in command of a nine-ship squadron.
-The street was formerly known as Beach Rd and traced the coastal edge.
+Named after Vice Admiral Arthur Dalrymple Fanshawe, who visited Aotearoa New Zealand in 1903 in command of a nine-ship squadron.
+The street was formerly known as Beach Road, and traced the coastal edge.

 Sir Lionel Halsey captained the HMS New Zealand during World War I. He was also in charge of the HMS New Zealand on her cruise of the world to show off the flag.
-He was regarded very highly by local Maori warriors who gave him a Maori costume to wear during his battles.
+He was regarded very highly by local Maori warriors, who gave him Maori clothing to wear during his battles.
 Sir Halsey's ship was the only ship to emerge from battles without a scratch and with no fatalities.

 W. H. Hamer was the Auckland Harbour Board engineer from 1903 to 1925.
 It was his plan for the development, reclamation and restoration of the waterfront that was realised in the first half of the 20th century.

-The Right Honourable Jellicoe of Scapa was a British naval officer.
+Sir John Rushworth, the Right Honourable Jellicoe of Scapa, was a British naval officer.
 He graduated as a lieutenant from Royal Navy College in 1880 and went on to become Director of Naval Ordinance, Controller of the Navy, Commander Atlantic Fleet, Commander Second Squadron Home Fleet and Second Sea Lord, commanding the Grand Fleet in World War I.

 After the war, in 1919, Lord Jellicoe went on a naval mission on the HMS New Zealand, and in 1920 he was appointed second Governor General of New Zealand.